 - Additional controls.
 Are temperature and humidity important to your process?
 If so define it.
 Be aware that controlling temperature and humidity will greatly increase both your purchase price and running costs.

 - Special requirements.
 If you have process specific requirements make sure they are detailed.
 For example; Negative pressure, BMS control, harsh cleaning solutions, ESD, molecular, electrostatic and magnetic sensitivities.

 The answers you provide to these questions can have a dramatic effect on both the initial purchase price and the long-term facility operational costs so it is important to be as accurate as possible.

 Clean Environments are unique as not only do we design and build cleanroom systems but crucially, as part of Moorfield Nanotechnology, we are also cleanroom users.
-We will highlight any parts of the specification which will increase your running costs or hinder your process, offering solutions.
+We will highlight any parts of the specification which will increase your running costs or could hinder your process, offering solutions.